instante/bootstrap3renderer/docs/en/index.md

 Container

-> Renders all the inputs in container, that are not yet rendered.
+> Renders all inputs in a container that are not rendered yet.

 ```smarty
 {$form->render($form['container-name'])} or {container container-name}